 An income tax credit is available for voluntary cash contributions from individuals made to a QCO.
-The amount of the credit is limited to the lesser of four hundred dollars (\$400) or the amount of the contribution in any taxable year for a single individual or a head of household, and the lesser of eight hundred dollars (\$800) or the amount of the contribution in any taxable year for a married couple filing a joint return.
+The amount of the credit is limited to the lesser of twelve hundred dollars (\$1,200) or the amount of the contribution in any taxable year for a single individual or a head of household, and the lesser of twenty-four hundred dollars (\$2,400) or the amount of the contribution in any taxable year for a married couple filing a joint return.
+A credit will also be allowed against ad valorem taxes and will be limited to an amount not to exceed fifty percent (50%) of the total ad valorem tax liability.
+Any credit claimed but not used may be carried forward for five (5) years.

 A separate credit is available for voluntary cash contributions during the taxable year made to a QFCCO.
-The amount of the credit is limited to the lesser of five hundred dollars (\$500) or the amount of the contribution in any taxable year for a single individual or a head of household, and the lesser of one thousand dollars (\$1,000) or the amount of the contribution in any taxable year for a married couple filing a joint return.
+The amount of the credit is limited to the lesser of fifteen hundred dollars (\$1,500) or the amount of the contribution in any taxable year for a single individual or a head of household, and the lesser of three thousand dollars (\$3,000) or the amount of the contribution in any taxable year for a married couple filing a joint return.
+A credit will also be allowed against ad valorem taxes and will be limited to an amount not to exceed fifty percent (50%) of the total ad valorem tax liability.
+Any credit claimed but not used may be carried forward for five (5) years.